jvmelis/Cerrado_edge/README.md

 `Mn`: Manganese concentration in the soil (in mg.dm-3).

 `local`: Concatenate `geo` and `dist` variables: four factors variable.

-### Cerrado_edge_2019.r
-All the analyses performed and graphs constructed in a R script.

 ## cerrado_dados.xlsx
 This spreadsheet has five sheets: